katjakarhu/OpenCAQDA/README.md

 ## Background

 OpenCAQDA is an easy-to-use open source desktop application for qualitative data analysis.
-The goal is to provide the user with visibility, traceability, and control over the coding processs.
+The goal is to provide the user with visibility, traceability, and control over the coding process.

 <img width="1000" alt="Screenshot 2025-06-12 at 12 08 01" src="https://github.com/user-attachments/assets/601e591b-51cb-4665-a2a5-3bd7fe3233bc" />